WOODS

 RUSTIC WALNUT

 Rustic walnut mirrors standard walnut in its hardness and beautiful finishing qualities.
-Whereas standard walnut avoids holes and knots, rustic walnut embraces them creating more character and a lower price.
+Whereas standard walnut avoids holes and knots, rustic walnut embraces them creating more character.
+Unlike other rustic woods, rustic walnut is often is found at the same price point as standard walnut.
+Both walnut and rustic walnut blond with time; some customers lightly stain walnut to reduce the degree of blonding.
 We request that our craftsman fill holes and knots unless you ask otherwise.
+“Low sheen” in the below photos refers to a matte finish which reduces gloss and accentuates wood grain.

 JANKA HARDNESS SCALE